-Join Bob McGannon for an in-depth discussion in this video Collecting resource-usage information, part of Managing Project Budgets.
+Join Bob McGannon for an in-depth discussion in this video Collecting resource-usage information, part of Project Management Foundations: Budgets.

 …So, picture this.…You're heading down the highway.…There isn't a lot of traffic, and it's a beautiful day.…You have the cruise control on in the car, and you aren't exceeding the speed limit.…Suddenly, as you come over the crest of a hill, you see…a police car parked on the shoulder of the road ahead of you.…What do you do?…Even though you aren't the least bit guilty, you tap the brakes and slow down.…Thus is the power and influence measurements have in our lives.…